-If a student requires assistance to demonstrate any of the above-stated skills and abilities, it is the responsibility of the student to request accommodation through the Center for Teaching and Learning Excellence (CTLE) once admitted to the Institution.
+If a student requires assistance to demonstrate any of the above-stated skills and abilities, it is the responsibility of the student to request accommodation through the Office of Student Success and Support (OSSS) once admitted to the Institution.
 The University and the Department of Health and Human Performance will provide reasonable accommodation as long as it does not fundamentally alter the nature of the program offered or impose an undue hardship such as those which cause a significant expense or difficulty or are unduly disruptive to the educational process.